The Capitals are alone in first place after an impressive 4-2 victory at Carolina

 “He’s put some good things together,” Laviolette said.
 “We wanted to give him a chance here to show what he can do in a couple big games.”

-Sunday marked the first time that Samsonov had started three consecutive regular season games in his NHL career.
+Sunday was the first time Samsonov had started for a third consecutive regular season game in his NHL career.
 It also was his fifth start in a six-game stretch.

-Vitek Vanecek’s most start was in Seattle on Nov.
+Vitek Vanecek’s most recent start was in Seattle on Nov.
 21. He let in four goals on 30 shots in Washington’s 5-2 loss to close a four-game road trip.

 Samsonov had a chaotic start Sunday, misplaying the puck as he left the net.
 The Hurricanes quickly had two high-quality chances, with one shot hitting the post, but they couldn’t convert.
 Washington weathered the early storm and controlled play in the second period as Samsonov settled in.